St James Dalby - Church & Community - supporting charities

 The Leprosy Mission : bringing life back to those who have been abandoned by others. : http://www.leprosymission.org.uk/

-playing together and supporting one another in our local community and in the wider world.
+playing together and supporting one another both in our local community and in the wider world.

 We annually support :